anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/action.md

 ## `verify`

 Validity of an action can only be determined for actions that are associated with a transaction.
-Assuming that an action is associated with a transaction, an action is considered valid if the following holds:
+Assuming that an action is associated with a transaction, an action is considered valid if all of the following conditions hold:

 - action input resources have valid resource logic proofs associated with them: `Verify(RLVerifyingKey, RLInstance, RLproof) = True`
 - action output resources have valid resource logic proofs associated with them: `Verify(RLVerifyingKey, RLInstance, RLproof) = True`